-On September 12, 2011, UWS theater professor James Miller posted outside his office door the image of Nathan Fillion in Firefly and the quotation.
-Four days later, on September 16, UWS Chief of Police Lisa A. Walter emailed Miller, notifying him that she had removed the poster and that "it is unacceptable to have postings such as this that refer to killing."
+On September 12, 2011, Professor Miller posted on his office door an image of Nathan Fillion in Firefly and a line from an episode: "You don’t know me, son, so let me explain this to you once: If I ever kill you, you’ll be awake.
+You’ll be facing me.
+And you’ll be armed."
+On September 16, UWS Chief of Police Lisa A. Walter emailed Miller, notifying him that she had removed the poster and that "it is unacceptable to have postings such as this that refer to killing."

 Amazed that UWS could be so shockingly heavy-handed, Miller replied by email, "Respect liberty and respect my first amendment rights."
 Walter responded that "the poster can be interpreted as a threat by others and/or could cause those that view it to believe that you are willing/able to carry out actions similar to what is listed."
 Walter also threatened Miller with criminal charges: "If you choose to repost the article or something similar to it, it will be removed and you could face charges of disorderly conduct."

-Later on September 16, Miller placed a new poster outside his office door in response to Walter’s censorship.
+Later on September 16, Miller placed a new poster on his office door in response to Walter’s censorship.
 The poster read "Warning: Fascism" and included a cartoon image of a silhouetted police officer striking a civilian.
-The poster mockingly stated, "Fascism can cause blunt head trauma and/or violent death.
+The poster mocked, "Fascism can cause blunt head trauma and/or violent death.
 Keep fascism away from children and pets."

 FIRE asked that Sorensen immediately end the university’s censorship of Miller’s peaceful speech, apologize to Miller for threatening criminal charges against him, and rescind its request for a meeting about the threat assessment team’s inexplicable concerns.
-Sorensen has not yet responded.
-Maybe our national press release today will persuade him to take First Amendment rights seriously and take the swift action that is needed here.
+Sorensen has not responded.